brahma-dev/ufw-bots/README.md

 A GitHub workflow automatically updates the IP lists in this repo every 6 hours.
 You can directly download those if you need them for some other purpose like risk scores...

-You have two ways to use the scripts:

-1.  **Recommended (Safer):** Clone this repository and run the scripts locally.
-This allows you to review the code before it runs on your system.
-2.  **Advanced (Less Safe):** Directly download and run the scripts from the repository.
-This is not recommended as it involves executing code from the internet without prior review.

 ## Safety Warning

 **Modifying firewall rules can be dangerous and may lock you out of your server if not done carefully.** Before using these scripts, please ensure you have: